 Can I Get A Domain Name For Free Forever?

-If you use a registrar that offers certain extensions for free indefinitely—and the provider continues that program—then yes, you may keep the domain at no cost as long as you meet their usage rules.
+If you use a provider that offers certain extensions or subdomains for free indefinitely—and the provider keeps that program running—then yes, you may keep the address at no cost as long as you meet their usage rules.
 Just understand that free programs can change, and some services reserve the right to suspend or reclaim domains.

 The same idea applies to subdomains: if the platform offers them free and keeps the policy in place, your subdomain can remain free.
 But because you don’t control the underlying domain, you’re dependent on the platform’s policies and uptime.